OpenSBCs/Spark/README.md

 # Spark

-Spark is a Open source Kernel thats designed for SBC`s (Single Board Computers) thats built on the ARM architecture
+Spark is an Open source Kernel thats designed for SBCs (Single Board Computers) thats built on the ARM architecture

-The goal is to make a lightweight server OS, where you can dedicate as much power towards the actual prosessing insead of OS background bloat.
+The goal is to make a lightweight server OS, where you can dedicate as much power towards the actual processing insead of OS background bloat.

 **Features**